 Don't panic!
 June fruit drop—the natural tendency for fruit trees to shed some immature fruit after flowering—protects the health of the crop.
 Really, it does.
 But admittedly, admiring your trees' spectacular spring flowers, seeing the tiny fruits begin to form, and then witnessing them fall in large numbers before they mature, is a devastating spectacle.
 This behavior—a biological adaptation of the species—serves its purpose, however.

 Fruit trees often set more flowers than needed for a full crop.
 This offsets the possibility of sudden loss due to inclement weather or other hardship.
 According to Purdue University's Consumer Horticulture website, “Only one bloom in 20 is needed for a good crop on a full-blossoming apple tree.”
 So June fruit drop is simply your tree telling you it's healthy, while also ensuring it can sustain every fruit that ripens to maturity.

 What Causes June Fruit Drop?

-Fruit trees set fruit so that they can produce seed.
-Too large a crop will strain the tree’s resources and result in smaller fruits, possibly of lesser quality.
-So the tree protects itself and the quality of its seed by automatically thinning the crop once it senses weather and growing conditions are stable.
+Fruit trees set fruit to produce seeds.
+Too large a crop will strain the tree’s resources and result in smaller fruit that's lesser in quality.
+So the tree protects itself, its fruit, and its seed by automatically thinning the crop once the growing conditions are stable.

 Accepting June Fruit Drop